Tyrrrz/YoutubeExplode/Readme.md

 Behind a layer of abstraction, the library parses raw page content and uses reverse-engineered requests to retrieve information.
 As it doesn't rely on the official API, there's also no need for an API key and there are no usage quotas.

-This library is used in [**YoutubeDownloader**](https://github.com/Tyrrrz/YoutubeDownloader) — a desktop application for downloading YouTube videos.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>

 By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements: